-Big Apple Data Science is a consultancy that Luke and I run as a side project.
-We do machine learning, predictive modeling, and solve statistical problems for a variety of scientific and industrial clients.
+Big Apple Data Science was a moonlight consultancy that Luke and I ran on the side.
+We did machine learning, predictive modeling, and solved statistical problems for scientific and industrial customers.
+We shut it down after I moved abroad and are currently not taking new work.

-Integral Ad Science is a data company in the west village, where I’m currently a data scientist.
+Integral Ad Science is a company where I’m currently a data scientist.
+They are headquartered in NYC but I work full-time remote from Europe.

 Columbia University Energy and Tribology Lab: At Columbia, I spent a few years as a researcher for Professor Elon Terrell.
 Our toolchain was Linux, Python, Mathematica, and LaTeX.
 We did projects mostly related to the friction, wear and lubrication of carbon nanocomposites.
 I worked on several projects, including the design and construction of an instrumented friction testing machine, programming CNC mills to fabricate machine parts, and writing instrumentation control software in Labview.